 Also, it’s worth remembering the penalties, Google released for ads that negatively affect the UX.
 This includes interstitial ads that require engagement (whether to close it or follow it) before access to the main content.

 Every one of us experienced this type of ad while watching YouTube videos or scrolling through the feed on Facebook and Instagram.
-It’s happened to be one of the most common monetization models and works in a way that ad is incorporated in the video hosted on the particular website.
+It’s happened to be one of the most common monetization models and works in a way that the ad is incorporated in the video hosted on the particular website.

 This is one of the most commonly used ad types, especially when the app (or website) offers to subscribe to the paid version in order to hide all the ads (sounds familiar, isn’t it?).
-It has a fixed position either at the top or bottom of the app, so one of the main disadvantages of this type, that it negatively affects UX by taking all the user’s attention from the application.
+It has a fixed position either at the top or bottom of the app, so one of the main disadvantages of this type is that it negatively affects UX by taking all the user’s attention from the application.

-Advertising revenue models depend on high traffic volumes to generate money.
+Advertising revenue models depend on high-traffic volumes to generate money.
 There are 5 ways to monetize apps by conducting ad campaigns:

 CPM (cost-per-mile) – the advertiser is charged each time his or her ad is shown 1,000 times (‘a mile’).
 This approach allows app owners to earn every time an ad is displayed.

 CPC (cost-per-click) – the model that requires an advertiser to pay for each time somebody clicks on the ad.